PawelGIX/ProcessPageDraft/README.md

 Installation
 ------------

-The module (a single file) should be copied to the site/modules folder, optionally within it's own folder for neatness!
+The module (a single file) should be copied to the site/modules folder, optionally within its own folder for neatness!